 Figure 1.
-Sum of rainfall for each 30-year climate normal period on an annual (A) and cropping season (B) basis at Yallaroi.
-The results show a reduction in variability and slight lowering of the average rainfall over time.
+Sum of rainfall for each 30-year climate normal period on an annual (A) and cropping season (B) basis at Millmerran.
+The results show an increase in variability and a decline in the average rainfall over time.
 The decline has occurred in both summer and winter rainfall.